thewebplug/cancer-care-connect/README.md

 Check out the live version of the application at [Cancer Care Connect](https://cancer-care-connect.vercel.app/).

+### Account Creation and Login

+To use the application, users need to create an account and log in.
+Please register for an account to access all the features Cancer Care Connect has to offer.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.